kobble-git/kobble-data-common/content/home.md

 ::: slide
-### Create Markdown Content and Own Your Data
+### Create Markdown Content and Control Your Data
-Kobble is the only app where you own all of your data.
 With Kobble, you can easily create markown content for a variety of purposes.
 Kobble stores all of your data on [GitHub](https://github.com) in *your account*. {.left}
 :::

 ::: slide
-### You Own Your Data
+### You Control Your Data
 Kobble store all data on [GitHub](https://github.com) in *your account*.
 In fact, none of your data is even transmitted to any of our servers.
 It's all sent directly from your browser to [GitHub](https://github.com). {.left}
 :::